It's The Coronapocalypse As We Know It & Everyone Is Listening To One Song

 Who knows how long the popular ‘80s hit will be back on the charts, but given everyone keeping to themselves in self-quarantine and no sign of stopping the world spread of the virus, it could be a little while.

-If you’re looking for some songs to blast for you and your neighbors while you’re stuck at home, look no further than our aptly-titled playlist.
+If you’re looking for some songs to blast for you and your neighbours while you’re stuck at home, look no further than our aptly-titled playlist.

 Advertisement